walkingmug/time-series-nn/README.md

 * The above scripts may be executed from 'main.py'.

 ## Help
+* The prediction returns labels on indices of windows.

-Keras may require PyDot and GraphViz to be installed:
+* Keras may require PyDot and GraphViz to be installed:
 ```
 pip install pydot
 pip install graphviz